Dsaign2/php-sample-app/backend/README.md

 ## Build

-To build the project, it's needed to insert a tag to the webhook service.
+To build the project, it's needed to insert a tag to the webhook service.<br>
 The pattern used is ```lts-*tag*```

 E.g.: **lts-0.0.1**